MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage/manage-compute-host-service.md

 ## Set up a servicing window

 1. In the VMM console, click **Settings** > **Create** > **Create Servicing Window**.
-2. In New Servicing Window, specify a name and optional description for the window.
+2. In **New Servicing Window**, specify a name and optional description for the window.
 3. In **Category**, enter or select the category of servicing window.
 4. In **Start time**, enter the date, time of day, and time zone for the maintenance window.
 5. In **Duration**, specify the number of hours or minutes in the servicing window.